HTTP-RPC/Kilo/README.md

 return new ResultSetAdapter(statement.executeQuery());
 ```

-A complete example of a service method that uses both classes is shown below.
+A complete example that uses both classes is shown below.
 It is based on the MySQL sample database, and retrieves a list of all pets belonging to a given owner:

 ```
 @RequestMethod("GET")